Voya Financial, Inc. research snapshot

 $125 to $145

-More likely if Retirement client assets keep growing, OneAmerica synergies improve margins, Employee Benefits underwriting remains favorable, Investment Management retains flows, and buybacks continue without weakening capital resilience.
+More likely if Retirement client assets keep growing, OneAmerica synergies improve margins, Employee Benefits underwriting remains favorable, Investment Management retains flows, buybacks continue, or strategic interest converts into a real transaction at a premium.

 Base case

-More likely if retirement and asset-management fees grow with markets, employee-benefit margins normalize but remain profitable, and Voya delivers steady capital generation while the stock trades near a mid-teens earnings multiple.
+More likely if retirement and asset-management fees grow with markets, employee-benefit margins normalize but remain profitable, Voya delivers steady capital generation, and the stock settles into a low-teens earnings multiple after the takeover speculation cools.

 Bearish case

-More likely if a market drawdown reduces fee income, participant outflows accelerate, underwriting losses rise, integration costs persist, or a higher cost of capital compresses the earnings multiple.
+More likely if a market drawdown reduces fee income, participant outflows accelerate, underwriting losses rise, integration costs persist, the takeover premium unwinds without a deal, or a higher cost of capital compresses the earnings multiple.

 VOYA AI technical analysis